AdobeDocs/campaign.en/help/v8/send/interaction-operators.md

   >[!NOTE]
   >
-  >An **Offer manager** can only approve an offer if no reviewer is specified, or if he/she has been declared as the reviewer in the offer template on which the offer was based upon.
+  >**Offer managers** can only approve an offer if no reviewer is specified, or if they been declared as reviewers in the offer template.

 ## Create a Delivery manager operator {#delivery-manager}